Connor Scutt

 Connor Scutt (born 15 April 1996) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
-He is a current PDC Tour Card holder, having previously held one from 2022 to 2023.
+He is a PDC Tour Card holder, and previously held one from 2022 to 2023.
 He has finished as runner-up in two ranking PDC Players Championship events.
 He reached his first PDC major quarter-final at the 2024 Players Championship Finals.
 He won two titles on the 2024 PDC Challenge Tour and topped the Order of Merit ranking, which would have earned him a tour card.
 Scutt, however, was able to reach the top 64 of the Order of Merit by which he automatically earned his tour card.

 Scutt previously competed in World Darts Federation (WDF) events, where he won three titles, and reached the semi-finals of the 2024 World Masters.

 Career

 2022

 At 2022 Q-School Scutt won a two-year PDC Tour Card by finishing third on the UK Q-School Order of Merit.

 Scutt qualified for the 2022 WDF World Darts Championship, which he was allowed to play after getting special dispensation from the PDC, but he would lose in the first round to Shawn Burt 2–0 in sets.

 In the 2022 PDC Players Championship series Scutt reached the semi-finals at Players Championship 3, losing there to Joe Cullen 7–5.
 At Players Championship 30 Scutt reached the quarter-finals, losing there to Martin Schindler 6–5.